-As of 31 December 2018, the Group had \in 51.2 billion of investments and \in 7.8 billion of investments on behalf of policyholders (total AuM \in 59 billion).
+As at 30 June 2022, the Group had a total asset balance sheet of $\notin 64.4$ billion, consisting of $\notin 54.6$ billion of investments (including Other Assets) and $\notin 9.8$ billion of investments on behalf of policyholders.
 When buying investment products or selecting an investment manager, customers (including pension funds and intermediaries) typically consider, among others, the historic investment performance of the product and management of the particular fund.
-This also holds true in relation to certain investment products sold by the Group's Life insurance and pension businesses.
-In the event that the Group does not provide satisfactory or appropriate investment returns, underperforms in relation to its competitors, does not sell an investment product which a customer requires or loses its key investment managers, existing customers may decide to reduce or liquidate their investment or, alternatively, transfer their mandates to another investment manager impacting the investment fees of the Group.
-In addition, potential customers may decide not to grant investment mandates.
+This also holds true in relation to certain investment products sold by the Group's life insurance and Pension businesses.
+In the event that the Group does not provide satisfactory or appropriate investment returns, underperforms in relation to its competitors, does not sell an investment product which a customer requires or loses its key investment managers, existing customers may decide to reduce or liquidate their investment fees of the Group.
+In addition, potential customers may decide not to grant investment manadets.
 Any of these developments, if they materialise, could have a material adverse effect on the Group's business, revenues, results and financial condition.